ChristopherBiscardi/christopherbiscardi.github.com/content/post/hard-scheduling.md

 I meet up with friends to help them with their products, grab coffee, or just hang out.
 This all falls under a Social allocation for me.
-Sometimes repeating social engagements turne into work, which then gets allocated under Client/Product work.
+Sometimes repeating social engagements turn into work, which then gets allocated under Client/Product work.

 ### Down Time